alexhanh/Botting-Library/README.md

 ### GR.Gambling.Backgammon.Venue
 Classes for abstracting interaction with online backgammon gambling venues.

+### GR.Gambling.Blackjack.Simulator
+Full-blown framework for computing (optimal) strategies for Blackjack gameplay.

+Parts of the code used heavily in computations are implemented in C/C++ for speed.

+Some ideas came from http://arxiv.org/PS_cache/math/pdf/0412/0412311v1.pdf

 ### GR.Gambling.Bot
 Misc classes useful for botting purposes.
 Allows to create and queue jobs (uses Quartz).